 Multi award winning television personality, entrepreneur and businessman, Mike Walsh today heads an expanding and successful entertainment business.

-A household name across Australia for over 25 years, he is the only entertainer to receive the gold 'Sammy' and gold 'Logie' awards in one year.
-During his highly successful and enduring "The Mike Walsh Show", which ran from 1973 to 1985 and was watched by more than five million viewers on 130 stations nationally, on both the Ten and Nine Networks, his team notched up a total of 24 'Logies' and seven "Sammys'.
+A household name across Australia for over 25 years, he is the only entertainer to receive the gold “Sammy” and gold “Logie” awards in one year.
+His highly successful and enduring “Mike Walsh Show”, ran from 1973 to 1985 and was watched by more than five million viewers per week on 130 stations nationally on both the Ten and Nine Networks.
+During this time his team notched up a total of 24 “Logies” and seven “Sammys”.

-In 1980, "The Mike Walsh Show" was awarded the prestigious Television Society's award for Best Light Entertainment Series, and Mike received their award for Best Current Affairs Interviewer.
-In the same year he received an O.B.E. for his services to the performing arts and his television show was again singled out for recognition, this time by the United Nations, when it was awarded the 'Media Peace Prize' for a special series of programmes which looked at the problems immigrants faced as settlers in Australia.
+Mike WalshIn 1980 “The Mike Walsh Show” was awarded the prestigious Television Society’s award for Best Light Entertainment Series, and Mike received their award for Best Current Affairs Interviewer.
+In the same year he received an O.B.E. for his services to the performing arts and his television show was again singled out for recognition, this time by the United Nations, when it was awarded the “Media Peace Prize” for a special series of programmes which looked at the problems immigrants faced as settlers in Australia.

-During "The Mike Walsh Show" years on Networks Ten and Nine, Mike fulfilled a lifelong ambition and developed a diverse range of showbusiness interests.
-He formed the Hayden Group of Companies.
+During “The Mike Walsh Show” years on Networks Ten and Nine, Mike fulfilled a lifelong ambition and developed a diverse range of show business interests.
+He formed The Hayden Group of Companies.

 In 1983, in association with American film maker Francis Ford Coppola, he mounted the concert version of Abel Gance's film epic "Napoleon".

-In 1962 he was invited by Sydney's 2SM to help form the legendary "Good Guys", and his 7.00 - 10.00 p.m. time slot gained the highest ratings on night-time Australian radio since the halcyon days of the late Jack Davey.
-While at 2SM he won his first television job, compering "10 On The Town", a national variety programme for the 0/10 Network, which was followed by a satirical variety show, "66 And All That".
-Mike maintained his radio programme on 2SM, introducing talk-back radio to Australia, an innovation that tripled the station's ratings within three months.
+In 1962 Mike was invited by Sydney’s 2SM to help form the legendary Good Guys, and his 7.00 to 10.00 p.m. time slot gained the highest ratings on Australian night time radio since the halcyon days of the late Jack Davey.
+While at 2SM he won his first television job, compering “10 On The Town”, a national variety programme for the 0/10 Network, which was followed by a satirical variety show, ”66 And All That”.
+Mike maintained his radio programme with 2SM, introducing talkback radio to Australia, an innovation that tripled the station’s rating within three months.

 CONTINUE BIOGRAPHY >>